Bermuda Grass

 • High maintenance requirements

-• Aggressive growth can invade flower beds
+• Aggressive growth can overtake flower beds

-• Requires frequent mowing during growing season
+• Needs frequent mowing during the growing season

 Popular Bermuda Grass Varieties